Walk Your AS Off

 Does NASS organise Walk Your AS Off?

-No. This year, Walk Your AS Off was organised by the Spondylitis Association of America for the first time.
+No. Since last year, Walk Your AS Off has been organised by the Spondylitis Association of America.
 Thank you to Walk As One for all the amazing work they have done since 2015 to mobilise and motivate a global community to raise awareness and address the challenges of those affected by axial Spondyloarthritis and its family of related conditions.

 Get in touch